Sylvexia/personal_research/10-29 Personal Research.md

 - For quantize abstraction, normally framework implement themselves
 	- 1 month ago, LLVM pull request has **quant lowering** support of converting to equivalent ops.
-- Now we are trying to find what project use LLVM quant dialect.
+- Main concept of LLVM quant dialect: Types, Operations, Passes
-	- Type:
+	- Types:
 		- `!quant.uniform<u16<0:1023>:f32, 1.23:512>`
 			- This is not an operation, THIS IS A TYPE
 			- Uniform **Per Layer** quantization from `f32` to `u16`, the `u16` value is bound `[0, 1023]`, which only 10 bit are used